Computing upper bounds for the packing density of congruent copies of a convex body: Semidefinite programming and sums of squares

 where $C$, $A_1$, \dots,~$A_m$ are given $n \times n$ matrices and where $b_1$, \dots,~$b_m \in \C$.
 Here $\langle A, B \rangle = \tr(B^* A)$ denotes the trace inner product between matrices.
 Matrices~$C$ and~$A_i$ are usually required to be symmetric (or Hermitian).
 The seemingly more general setting used here can be easily reduced to this restricted version though.

 Semidefinite programming problems are conic optimization problems.
 Sometimes it is convenient to assume that the variable matrix~$X$ has block-diagonal structure, which amounts to changing the cone~$\mathcal{S}^n_{\succeq 0}$ to the direct product $\mathcal{S}^{n_1}_{\succeq 0} \times \cdots \times \mathcal{S}^{n_k}_{\succeq 0}$.
 For solving semidefinite programming problems two types of algorithms are available: the ellipsoid method and interior point methods.
 The ellipsoid method focuses on the existence of polynomial-time algorithms but no practical implementation is available.
-In contrast to this there are many very good implementations of interior point methods.
+In contrast to this there are many very good implementations of interior point methods; De Klerk and Vallentin showed in \cite{KlerkV} that a variant of the interior point method for semidefinite programming can run in polynomial time on the Turing machine model.

 Semidefinite programming is specially useful for certifying the nonnegativity of polynomials or of trigonometric polynomials via sums of squares.
 We quickly discuss the univariate case --- the multivariate case is a simple extension.